MultiCrafter: High-Fidelity Multi-Subject Generation via Disentangled Attention and Identity-Aware Preference Alignment: Experiments

 \subsection{Qualitative Comparison}

-We provide a qualitative comparison against existing methods on the more challenging task of multi-human customized generation in \Cref{fig:vis_cmp}.
+To better demonstrate the effectiveness of our method, we focused on the more challenging task of multi-human customized generation and conducted a qualitative comparison with existing methods..
 As shown in the first two rows of \Cref{fig:vis_cmp}, methods trained directly with In-Context Learning, such as UNO, OmniGen, and OmniGen2, struggle with attribute confusion when generating subjects of the same gender, which degrades subject fidelity.
-In contrast, our method accurately preserves the unique features of each individual.
+In contrast, our method accurately preserves the unique features of each individual while maintaining high text alignment and image quality.
 Our method maintains strong subject fidelity even in interactive scenarios, as shown in the third row of \Cref{fig:vis_cmp}.
 This result validates the effectiveness of our framework.
-Aesthetically, while DreamO and OmniGen2 produce vibrantly colored images, our approach generates images with a higher degree of realism.
-Additional qualitative comparisons for both multi-subject generation (includes both human and object) are provided in the \Cref{sec:app_multi_human,sec:app_multi_object,sec:app_single_human}.
+For multi-objects generation, as shown in the last two lines of \Cref{fig:vis_cmp}, our method also demonstrates good subject fidelity and generated image quality.
+Appendix provides further qualitative comparisons of multi-subject generation (including human and objects) and includes a User Study to demonstrate that our method captures more human preferences.